yisraeldov/GitPresentation1/01-RebaseMergeSquash.md

 ^
 ## Push and Pull are merges

-Really a fetch followed by a pull
+Really a fetch followed by a merge

---
+---
 # REMOTES DEMO

 ---